 A Region is a group of fields with a group header and can contain any number of fields.
 Each region you create can then be assigned to a Zone Zones relate specifically to the main FotoWeb interface, where the asset details page has two zones: Quick Info is the zone directly below the asset's title, to the left of the asset preview, while the Asset Details zone is the area that holds the asset's preview and additional information tabs.
 Assigning a region to the Asset Details zone creates a new tab that holds those metadata fields.
 The tab will be named according to the region name you chose above.

 Note: In the Pro interface, the Region will be used as a group header for the fields it contains.
 Zones are not in use in the Pro interface but you should still assign a zone to all regions so the metadata view can be used in the main FotoWeb interface.

 Creating a region and adding fields to it

 To add a region, scroll to the bottom of the Metadata View dialog and click the Add Region button.
 Name the region and assign it to zone, and then click on Add field to choose the fields you want to include.

 Fields will be listed in the order that the regions and individual fields are listed in the metadata view.
-Both regions and individual fields in a region can be moved up and down using the green arrow buttons.
+Both regions and individual fields in a region can be moved up and down using the "=" icons on each line.
 Thus you can control the "tab order" when using keyboard navigation with the metadata editors in the various user interfaces (such as the metadata editors in FotoWeb and FotoWeb Pro, FotoWeb Desktop etc.)